 However, the issue of conjunctions and disjunctions remains: which proposition do we verify first?
-(In quantum mechanics, this will make a big difference\footnote{I am talking about the case that of two propositions that involve non-commuting observables.
+(In quantum mechanics, this will make a big difference\footnote{I am talking about the case of two propositions that involve non-commuting observables.
 Unless we are in a common eigenstate by coincidence, these observables are not comeasurable.}!)
 Of course, $\wedge$ and $\vee$ should be symmetric, so there seems to be a problem.
-The way out of this, proposed by Piron and Jauch, is to interpret $p\wedge p'$ operationally as ``Randomly choose to perform an experiment for either $p$ or $p'$.''.
-By executing this procedure many times on almost identical states we can hope to verify or falsify this conjunction.
-We interpret the disjunction in a similar way. \cite{balqua}\\ \\ Finally, one might wonder if we can again reconstruct $\A$ from $\Pi(\A)$.
+The way out of this, proposed by Piron and Jauch, is to interpret $p\wedge p'$ operationally as ``randomly choose to perform an experiment for either $p$ or $p'$''.
+By carrying out this procedure many times on almost identical states we can hope to verify or falsify this conjunction.
+We interpret the disjunction in a similar way \cite{balqua}.\\ \\ Finally, one might wonder whether we can again reconstruct $\A$ from $\Pi(\A)$.
 Put bluntly, does this logic contain all the interesting information about our physics?
-The answer is yes\footnote{This is also true in another sense.
+The answer is yes, if we start out with $\A$ as a von Neumann subalgebra of $\mathcal{B}(\h)$ for some Hilbert space $\h$ and we remember the embedding $\Pi(\A)\subset\mathcal{B}(\h)$\footnote{This is also true in another sense.
 If we know the truth value of all propositions, we know the support of our state.
-This means that it uniquely determines our state if and only if it is pure, exactly like in classical kinematics.}, if we start out with $\A$ as a Von Neumann subalgebra of $\mathcal{B}(\h)$ for some Hilbert space $\h$ and we remember the embedding $\Pi(\A)\subset\mathcal{B}(\h)$.
-Then, a non-trivial result from functional analysis tells us that $\A$ is isomorphic to the double commutant of $\Pi(\h)$. \cite{takthe} {However, without this extra information, it is not immediately clear how one would reconstruct $\A$.
-In that sense, the result is a bit unsatisfactory when one compares it to its classical analogue.}\\ \\ Summarising, we have found that quantum logic differs from the classical logic (that we can derive from classical mechanics) in the following respects. \begin{enumerate} \item $\vee$ and $\wedge$ do not distribute over each other. \item Therefore, there exists no Heyting implication. \item The interpretation of $(-)^\bot$ is not what we are used to: for a state $|\psi\rangle$, truth of $p^\bot$ should be interpreted as ``$p$ is false'', rather than as ``$p$ is not true''. \item Pure states do not determine the truth of all quantum propositions.
-Because the notion of truth is too crude, they do not determine an interesting\footnote{Of course, one can choose to call the propositions `true' that are true with probability 1, while one says the rest is `false'.} map from our quantum lattice to some set of truth values (rather than probabilities).
-Jargon: there is no satisfactory state-proposition pairing. \item To say more, there cannot be such a map to a Boolean algebra of truth values if we require it to preserve the logical structure on the Boolean sublogics. \item The interpretation of $\vee$ is not what we are used to: for a state $|\psi\rangle$, $p\vee p'$ can be true, while neither $p$ nor $p'$ is true.
-In particular, the law of the excluded middle holds. \item The operational interpretation of various propositions is a bit subtle. \item {It is not obvious how one can reconstruct the algebra of observables from this quantum logic.} \end{enumerate} Of course, this does not say that quantum logic is not correct!
-One has to be careful though, when interpreting quantum propositions.
+This means that it uniquely determines our state if and only if it is pure, just as in classical kinematics.}.
+Then a non-trivial result from functional analysis tells us that $\A$ is isomorphic to the double commutant of $\Pi(\A)$ \cite{takthe}.
+However, without this extra information, it is not immediately clear how one would reconstruct $\A$.
+In that sense, the result is somewhat unsatisfactory when one compares it to its classical analogue.\\ \\ Summarising, we have found that quantum logic differs from the classical logic (which we can derive from classical mechanics) in the following respects. \begin{enumerate} \item $\vee$ and $\wedge$ do not distribute over each other. \item Therefore, there is no Heyting implication. \item The interpretation of $(-)^\bot$ is not what we are used to: for a state $|\psi\rangle$, the truth of $p^\bot$ should be interpreted as ``$p$ is false'', rather than as ``$p$ is not true''. \item Pure states do not determine the truth of all quantum propositions.
+Because the notion of truth is too crude, they do not determine an interesting\footnote{Of course, one can choose to call the propositions `true' that are true with probability 1, while one says the rest are `false'.} map from our quantum lattice to some set of truth values (rather than probabilities).
+Jargon: there is no satisfactory state-proposition pairing. \item More strongly, there cannot be such a map to a Boolean algebra of truth values if we require it to preserve the logical structure on the Boolean sublogics. \item The interpretation of $\vee$ is not what we are used to: for a state $|\psi\rangle$, $p\vee p'$ can be true, while neither $p$ nor $p'$ is true.
+In particular, the law of the excluded middle holds. \item The operational interpretation of various propositions is somewhat subtle. \item It is not obvious how one can reconstruct the algebra of observables from this quantum logic. \end{enumerate} Of course, this does not mean that quantum logic is not correct!
+One has to be careful, though, when interpreting quantum propositions.